DevNull-IR/tagA-html/README.md

 # tag A html
-Dedicated a Tag with js
+Dedicated a Tag With js

 **One of the first codes I wrote in JavaScript**